klasbo/TTK4145/Exercise1/README.md

 You will need some place to store your files, either a decentralized repository online (eg [GitHub](https://github.com/) or [Bitbucket](https://bitbucket.org/) (which also has free private repos)) or centralized on a common group directory at an external server (do not use the machines on the lab for storage, because you never know who might delete it).
 You can apply for a group directory [here](http://www.stud.ntnu.no/kundesenter/).

  - You can find more info on using the version control console commands here: [Git](http://git-scm.com/), [SVN](http://svnbook.org/), [Mercurial](http://mercurial.selenic.com/)
  - Try [UnGit](https://github.com/FredrikNoren/ungit) as a simpler interface for git.
 [The video](http://youtu.be/hkBVAi3oKvo) is worth looking at even if you don't plan to use UnGit, since it's a nice explanation of how version control works.
 NOTE: node.js isn't installed on the machines on the real-time lab yet (I've asked for it to happen).
-For the time being: Either use git from the command line, or try it on your own machine.
+For the time being: Either ~~use git from the command line~~ (Update: this has been a source or problems on Ubuntu, but it works on Mint), or try it on your own machine.
+Using version control will be most relevant when working on the project, so this can wait for now.

 You will probably also want to set up your preferred workflow for coding.
 Browse through the available text editors and IDEs, and find something that is comfortable to work with.
 If there is a tool you need that isn't there, tell us.
 When you start working on the project, you may also want to set up a build system, either with a makefile or just a shell script.
 Since the need for this is both language-dependent and IDE-dependent, we won't go into any details here.